KYOTO DOSENBO SENCHA

 Subsequent brews: 10-15 seconds

 Cold brew: 10g of leaves for 1L of cold water.
-Brew for 12-15 hours in the fridge at 5°C. Filter the liquor in another bottle and keep it in the fridge.
+Brew for 12-15 hours in the fridge at 5°C. Filter the infusion in another bottle and keep it in the fridge.
 You may re-brew the spent leaves a second time as you like.